Before You Arrive

 Adjusting to a new country can be challenging, especially when dealing with the immigration process.
 Through our immigration advising services, we can offer advice and connect you with resources to complete the immigration process and help you settle into your new environment.

-Counselling, medical and wellness services.
-Visit the Peter George Centre for Living and Learning, room 210/201.
+Located in the Peter George Centre for Living and Learning, room 210/201.